bcpay/bcp/doc/README_windows.txt

 -----
 Unpack the files into a directory and run bitcoin-qt.exe.

-bcpay is the original bcpay client and it builds the backbone of the network.
+bppay is the original bppay client and it builds the backbone of the network.
-However, it downloads and stores the entire history of bcpay transactions;
+However, it downloads and stores the entire history of bppay transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.